-Explosion of the Cart in Florence
+The explosion of the Cart in Florence

-The Scoppio del Carro or Explosion of the Cart is another traditional Easter festival in Italy, taking place in Florence, Tuscany’s capital and starting point of the St Francis Way or Cammino di Francesco.
+The Scoppio del Carro or Explosion of the Cart is another traditional Easter festival in Italy, taking place in Florence, Tuscany’s capital and the starting point of the St Francis Way or Cammino di Francesco.
 The Explosion of the Cart takes place on Easter Sunday and dates back to the time of the Crusades.